ceph/ceph/doc/cephadm/osd.rst

 Vendor or Model:
 ^^^^^^^^^^^^^^^^

-You can target specific disks by their Vendor or by their Model
+Specific disks can be targeted by vendor or model:

 .. code-block:: yaml